Stormproaudio/Revolution-EQAPO/README.md

 and focus on our Custom Impulse response Files.
 Ext DAC and Headphone amplifier highly recommended to test our Config and IRS..

 Feedback?
-Report Issues? or Bugs goto https://facebook.com/StormProaudio Storm Proaudio has custom Premium Impulse Response and Convolution file for lossless Full HiRes playback.
-Contact us directly if you wish to test them..Thank You..
+Report Issues? or Bugs goto https://facebook.com/StormProaudio and leave us a message.

+Storm Proaudio has custom Premium Impulse Response and Convolution file for lossless Full HiRes playback.
+Contact us directly if you wish to test them..

+Thank You..